NeverGone97/react-native-doc-viewer-newest/README.md

 - Android file without external Application
 - Windows Phone Support
 #### 2022 Roadmap
-- Fix all error in android 11+ and ios 15+ , it can open all doc
+- Fix all error in android 11+ and ios 15+ , it fix all error from vertion 2.7.8

 #### IMPORTANT INFORMATION: THIS IS A OPEN SOURCE PROJECT, SOMETIMES I HAVE NO TIME TO DEVELOP THIS PROJECT.
 THANK YOU FOR YOUR PULL REQUEST AND YOUR SUPPORT.
 I will continue to develop it as it is possible in time.